-Treats, taboos and traditions: here’s your survival guide to celebrating the lunar new year in Singapore, whether you’re a CNY newbie or a seasoned local.
+Treats, taboos and traditions: Here’s everything you need to know about celebrating CNY in Singapore, whether you’re a newbie or a seasoned local.

 If you didn’t already know, Chinese New Year is a pretty big deal here in Singapore.
-Lights and decor get ramped up in Chinatown, every shopping mall you go to declares some sort of mega sale, and there’s a mad rush to get CNY treats like bak kwa, pineapple tarts, and abalone as if there’s a national food shortage.
-If your CNY prep is getting a little overwhelming, or you need a cheat sheet for surviving the celebrations, read on…
+Lights and decor get ramped up in Chinatown, every shopping mall declares some sort of mega sale, and there’s a mad rush to get festive treats like bak kwa, pineapple tarts, and abalone as if there’s some sort of national food shortage.
+If your CNY prep is getting a little overwhelming, or you need a cheat sheet to survive the celebrations, read on…

 Don’t mess up the lo hei

 Nobody wants to look like a total newb during this Chinese New Year tradition.
-And FYI: yu sheng is the dish, lo hei is the act of tossing the dish.
-Watch this video that decodes the lo hei prosperity toss and look like a pro.
+And FYI: Yusheng is the dish, lo hei is the act of tossing the dish.
+Watch this video that decodes the lo hei prosperity toss and you’ll be looking like a pro in no time.
 Rivers of gold!

 Huat’s up for Chinese New Year?

-A lot of this celebration revolves around food.
-It’s countless of epic Chinese New Year meals, pineapple tarts, bak kwa on repeat.
-But if every restaurant on the list is fully booked for Reunion Dinner, we’ve got your back with our recommended Chinese restaurants and Peranakan restaurants.
-If modern Chinese cuisine is your thing, or you just want to head to a wholesome dim sum joint for a Gong Xi yum cha, we’ve got all the guides to the good stuff.
+A lot of this celebration revolves around food – but we’re not complaining.
+It’s countless rounds of epic Chinese New Year meals, pineapple tarts, bak kwa and even non-traditional snacks on repeat.
+But if every restaurant on your list is fully booked for reunion dinner (or even dim sum), we’ve got your back with our recommendations on eateries that stay open during the long weekend.

-Need a breather after all those reunions and stuffing yourself silly?
-Hit the couch and indulge in a movie marathon.
-We shared our fave film picks for Chinese New Year – yeah we’re using this as an excuse to avoid awkward conversations with the extended fam!
+Need a breather after stuffing yourself silly at all those reunion dinners?
+Hit the couch and indulge in a movie marathon with our fave film picks for Chinese New Year – yeah, we’ll admit, we occasionally use this as an excuse to avoid more awkward conversations with the extended fam!